 Our school makes listening to children (the ‘pupil voice’) a priority, and we have several systems, both formal and informal, through which views can be collected.
-When children are elected by their peers to the school council, food council and worship group, democratic principles are taught and exemplified.
-As children get older, they support their candidacy for a school council place with speeches or presentations.
+When children are elected by their peers to the school parliament, digital leaders and worship group, democratic principles are taught and exemplified.
+As children get older, they support their candidacy for a school parliament place with speeches or presentations.
 All children are offered this chance and all children are eligible to vote.
 Through circle time type activities pupils are also afforded a voice and opportunities to express their emerging ideas whilst listening to the views of others, which promotes the development of critical thinking.
 Our PSHE Curriculum is developing and will hopefully in the future offer our Pupil Voice the opportunity to tour of both Houses of Parliament, further supporting the understanding of democratic processes and law-making in this country.

 In some lessons, particularly those that are topic based, children are able to work with the teachers to define the direction of their studies and select the success criteria by which their work will be assessed.
 Children complete a survey on an annual basis and the results are shared with school staff and governors, with highlights for the parents.
 Governors also monitor levels of engagement and standards in the school through their Governor Visits.
 These include ‘pupil conferencing’ activities.
 In these ways school promotes, and is seen to promote, democratic principles.

 Routines and Behaviour at our school are governed by codes of conduct, which are linked to the school’s Christian Values.
 At the beginning of the school year each class takes time to decide upon the rules that are pertinent to their own situations.
 Through displays, assemblies and the curriculum we reinforce key messages on a regular basis.